initia-labs/rapid-relayer/README.md

 # IBC Relayer
 This is a repo for the IBC Relayer that does not use the `tx_search` query and handles packets from several blocks at once.
-The Initia Team modified Hermes, only using the necessary function for packet handling.
+The Initia Team created this IBC Relayer to replace Hermes, only using the necessary function for packet handling.

 ### Problems We Faced
 - For example, on Tucana (Minitia), some accounts generated packets every block.
 Heremes handled the batch but only for the packets in a single block.